joealewine/blockchain-rhos/internal/blockchain_images.md

     - 7051:7051
 ```

 After you edit the file, you need to change the security permissions of the folders that are mounted to store your certificates and ledger data.
 Your peer MSP folder and TLS certificates are both stored in the `crypto-config` folder that is created when you run `./byfn.sh generate`.
 To simplify the deployment, the example also mounts a folder in this directory to store our ledger data.
-You can run the following commands to generate the crypto material, folders, and then provide those folders the required permissions:
+You can run the following commands to generate the crypto material and folders, and then provide those folders the required permissions:
 ```
 ./byfn.sh generate
 chmod -R 777 crypto-config
 ```

 If you want to deploy a raft ordering service, you need to make the same edits to the `docker-compose-etcdraft2.yaml` file that you made to the order section of `docker-compose-base.yaml`.
-You also need to create and change the permissions of their ledger folders.
+You need to create ledger folders for each ordering node and change the permissions of each folder.

 After you update the relevant files, you can test that you can deploy your images by running the following command:
 ```